dzackgarza/Notes/Blog/Posts/Thursday March 12th.md

 While hanging out with a few friends, we came up with a question that should have a clear direct answer: is the 2-sphere $S^2$ being a Lie group?
 If not, what is the obstruction?

-My initial intuition here was that the tangent space at every point should "look the same" in some sense
+My initial intuition here was something along these lines: $S^2$

 It turns out that the following is true: